karlosthehat/Tesla-VIN-checker/README.md

 	Alternatively, you can SSH into your Pi and run the following command:
 	DISPLAY=:0 python3 /dir_where_your_file_lives/teslavinchecker.py

+	You can also run it directly from the terminal on your Pi with: python3 /dir_where_your_file_lives/teslavinchecker.py

 NOTES:

 *Do NOT close the chrome browser window, otherwise you will need to stop the script and run it again.